Grandi's series: Nonrigorous methods

-1 + (−1 + 1) + (−1 + 1) + (−1 + 1) + ... = 1 + 0 + 0 + 0 + ... = 1.

 Thus, by applying parentheses to Grandi's series in different ways, one can obtain either 0 or 1 as a "value".
-(Variations of this idea, called the Eilenberg–Mazur swindle, are sometimes used in knot theory and algebra.)
+This is closely akin to the general problem of conditional convergence, and variations of this idea, called the Eilenberg–Mazur swindle, are sometimes used in knot theory and algebra.
+By taking the average of these two "values", one can justify that the series converges to 1/2.

 Treating Grandi's series as a divergent geometric series and using the same algebraic methods that evaluate convergent geometric series to obtain a third value: